mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 - get services from the service container associated with this session;
 - read and write shared data of this session;
 - terminate this session.

+Starting from v.1.1 the ActiveSession library supports multiple simultaneous active session associated with a single ASP.NET Core session.
+Each such an active session is represented by its own active session object.
+These objects are distinguished by active session identifier suffixes assigned to them.
+Scopes of these active sessions are determined by ActiveSession library infrastructure, based the library setup during application startup, as described in the documentation.

 ### ActiveSession library infrastructure